Priyansh364/Priyansh364/README.md

 - 👋 Hi, I’m @Priyansh364
-- 👀 I’m interested in python language
+- 👀 I’m interested in making my word easy
 - 🌱 I’m currently learning ...
+Web Development
-- 💞️ I’m looking to collaborate on some projects based on python
+- 💞️ I’m looking to collaborate on some projects based on Selenium and Java FSD
-- 📫 How to reach me ...
+- 📫 How to reach me ...+91 940544701

 <!---
 Priyansh364/Priyansh364 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.